skosch/YinYangFit/docs/source/index.markdown

 src="img/text_v2_texture.png" alt="Texture extension on image of text.
 From Portilla and Simoncelli, 2000.">

-We may be tempted to exploit this effect to build a simple letterfitting strategy in which we iteratively adjust pair distances within an image of text until a chosen set of V2 responses is nice and uniform across the entire image.
-And indeed, this would probably be the most effective and biologically faithful approach to achieve a perfectly even typographic "colour".
-Unfortunately, in shifting letters to optimize solely for overall colour, the algorithm would disfigure the *gestalten* of individual words, at times rendering them illegible.
-With proper letterfitting, there simply is no getting around understanding the grouping mechanisms that rule our perception of shapes.
+In a truly colour-based letterfitting strategy, which should be relatively easy to implement, we would iteratively adjust pair distances within an image of text until a chosen set of V2 responses is nice and uniform across the entire image.
+And indeed, this would probably be the most effective and biologically faithful approach to achieve a perfectly even texture.
+Unfortunately, in shifting letters to optimize solely for overall colour, the algorithm would disfigure the *gestalten* of individual words, at times even rendering them illegible.{sn}In the theoretical limit, a perfectly uniform texture determined by a fixed number of such correlations would need to be perfectly periodical, thereby constraining our test image, at best, to a set of repeating letters.{/sn} Fortunately, the texture of well-fitted text is typically (but not necessarily) *pretty* even across the page, but it does not make for a good optimization target.

 When V2 neurons detect texture-like correlations between neighbouring V1 neurons, they tend to return inhibitive feedback signals, especially to the V1